xhnatiuk/cpsc330/notes.md

 #### [XGBoost](https://xgboost.ai/about)

-- Not part of `sklearn` but has similar interface.
-- Install it in your conda environment: `conda install -c conda-forge xgboost`
+Not part of `sklearn` but has similar interface.
+Install it in your conda environment: `conda install -c conda-forge xgboost`.

 - Supports missing values
 - GPU training, networked parallel training
 - Supports sparse data